 Do you suspect that you might be sensitive to a certain food, but you can’t pinpoint the symptoms to specific meals and dishes?
 Then perhaps milk or egg are the culprits.
 An allergy test can give you a concrete indication of a food allergy.

-How does the Milk and Egg Allergy Test work?
+How does the Dairy and Egg Allergy Test work?

 The Allergy Test is a self-test that you can easily do at home.
 The test kit comes with a lancet that you use to take a few drops of blood from your fingertip, which you then collect on the dried blood spot card provided.
 You then send the blood sample to a specialist laboratory, which analyses your blood for specific IgE antibodies.